-The Transfer of Service Exemption (Wis.
-Stat.§.
-121.91(4)(a)3) provides that a school district which assumes responsibility for a program or service from another governmental unit may request and be granted an exemption to the district revenue limit equal to the increased cost due to that program or service.
-If the service transferred is a student that requires Special Education or ESL services, the exemption will be reduced by the amount of categorical aid the district will receive the following year as determined by DPI.
+The Transfer of Service Exemption §121.91(4)(a)3) Wis.
+Stats. provides that a school district which assumes responsibility for a program or service from another governmental unit may request and be granted an exemption to the district revenue limit equal to the increased cost due to that program or service.
+If the service transferred is a student that requires Special Education or ESL services, the exemption will be reduced by the amount of categorical aid the district will receive the following year as determined by the Department of Public Instruction (DPI).
 If the previous governmental unit was another Wisconsin school district, that district will need to report the amount equal to their reduction in costs.
 This reduction in costs will have no impact on the district's revenue limit calculations.

 Click the appropriate links below for more information.

-Note: The Transfer of Service Exception provides additional levy authority to cover the increase in Special Education cost for a child with a disability.
-The Transfer of Service process is not to be used to address Americans with Disabilities Act (ADA) needs for a new student.
-ADA requirements are a general education responsibility.
+Note: The Transfer of Service exception provides additional levy authority to cover the increase in Special Education cost for a child with a disability.
+The Transfer of Service process is not to be used to address Americans with Disabilities Act (ADA) needs for a new student, as ADA requirements are a general education responsibility.

-A student who will be attending your school district under the Open Enrollment program does not become a district resident, so this student is not eligible for a Transfer of Service request.
-Question #3 under part A. within the PI-5000 portal.
+A student attending your school district under the Open Enrollment program does not become a district resident, so this student is not eligible for a Transfer of Service request (question #3 under part A. within the PI-5000 portal).

-It is important to walk through the Decision Tree for each student being considered for a Transfer of Service request.
-The Transfer of Service (TOS) Decision Tree for a 2019-2020 Revenue Limit Exemption guides the district in student based requests.
+Note: Be sure to walk through the Decision Tree for each student being considered for a Transfer of Service request.
+The Transfer of Service (TOS) Decision Tree for a 2020-2021 Revenue Limit Exemption guides the district in student based requests.
 See Transfer of Service General Information - Basic Guidelines for a verbal explanation of the six steps in the TOS Decision Tree.

-- September 20 - Part A Documentation and requests entered after this date are subject to the out of state survey
+- September 18 - Part A Documentation and requests entered after this date are subject to the out of state survey.

-- October 4 - Part C TOS Revenue Limit Request (Summary)
+- September 30 - Part C TOS Revenue Limit Request (summary).

-The PI-5000 will be used for requests for a student:
+The PI-5000 is used for requests for a student: